Home automation lets you automate a lot of basic functions around your home.

 - Electrical outlets

-Remote (also called mobile) control means you can control your home automation devices even when you’re not right by the system control panel.
+Remote control is the most basic aspect of home automation.
+It lets you control your smart home devices even when you’re not right by the system control panel.

-Whether you’re across the country or across the room, you can use an app on your smartphone, tablet, or computer to control functions of different smart objects in your house.
+Whether you’re across the country or across the room, you can use an app on your smartphone, tablet, or a portal on your web browser to control functions of different smart objects in your house.

-Prime examples of this include door locks and lightbulbs.
+Prime examples of this include door locks and light bulbs.
 Smart locks and bulbs let you lock and unlock doors, open garage doors, and turn lights on and off with just the tap of a button in an app.
 If you get to work and realize you forgot to lock the front door or turn off the living room lights, no problem.
-Tap a button in an app and you’re set.
+Just open your mobile app and control them from there.

 This type of control can extend to include security systems, which you can arm, disarm, and monitor from anywhere in the world—as long as you have an internet connection.